 I'm sure you can think of many more who-you-want-to-be resolutions.
 Why not take some time right now to write them out?

 Imagine the world we would have if each of us made loving ourselves and others our highest priority - higher than fame, higher than fortune, higher than being the best, higher than winning or being right, higher than avoiding the painful feelings of life.

-Imagine the world we would have if we learned to love as God loves, to be the unconditional love that is God.
+Imagine the world we would have if we learned to be the unconditional love that is God.